kuma35/thinking-forth-jp/sphinx/chapter4.rst

 An algorithm is a procedure, described as a finite number of rules, for accomplishing a certain task.
 The rules must be unambiguous and guaranteed to terminate after a finite number of applications.
-(The word is named for the ninth century Persian mathematician .)
+(The word is named for the ninth century Persian mathematician al-Khowarizmi.)

 An algorithm lies halfway between the imprecise directives of human speech, such as “Please sort these letters chronologically,” and the